Yawning/secp256k1-voi/README.md

 ##### Performance

+While this does try to be reasonably performant, the primary goal is to be the most (obviously) correct Golang secp256k1, not the fastest Golang secp256k1.

 In short (only relevant figures listed):
 ```
 cpu: AMD Ryzen 7 5700G with Radeon Graphics
-BenchmarkPoint/ScalarMult-16               	   10000	    100306 ns/op	       0 B/op       0 allocs/op
+BenchmarkPoint/ScalarMult-16              	   16026	     75383 ns/op     176 B/op	       3 allocs/op
 BenchmarkPoint/ScalarBaseMult-16           	   38205	     31741 ns/op	       0 B/op       0 allocs/op
-BenchmarkPoint/DoubleScalarMultBasepointVartime-16         	   14076	     88455 ns/op	     672 B/op	      11 allocs/op
+BenchmarkPoint/DoubleScalarMultBasepointVartime-16 	   14116	     85917 ns/op	     176 B/op	       3 allocs/op
 BenchmarkPoint/s11n/UncompressedBytes-16                   	  192446	      5517 ns/op	       0 B/op	       0 allocs/op
 BenchmarkPoint/s11n/CompressedBytes-16                     	  219115	      5520 ns/op	       0 B/op	       0 allocs/op
 ```

-"It's alright".  `dcrd/dcrec/secp256k1` is faster (back of the envelope performance for `u1 * G + u2 * P` is approx 81 us on my system), but that implementation does not have any constant time curve operations, and the scalar multiply uses a lot more optimization techniques.
+"It's alright".  `dcrd/dcrec/secp256k1` is marginally faster (back of the envelope performance for `u1 * G + u2 * P` is approx 81 us on my system), but that implementation does not have any constant time curve operations.
+If 4-5 usec verification performance matters that much, go switch to the 8.53x larger table, and fuck up your CPU's cache.

 Potential improvements:
+- This could use a hilariously oversized table for the variable-time scalar-basepoint multiply like dcrec (512 KiB vs 60 KiB).
 - The constant time table lookup can be trivially vectorized.
-- The GLV decomposition is not all that optimized.
-- The GLV decomposition can be used for the ScalarMult as well.
 - In theory [Bernstein-Yang inversion][6] should be faster than addition chain based ones, and fiat provides a divstep implementation.
 Figure out why it is considerably (approx 2.5x) slower in practice.
-- If absolutely needed, this could use a hilariously oversized table for the scalar-basepoint multiply like dcrec (512 KiB vs 60 KiB).
+- Go and add "multiply a field element by a small integer" to fiat.

 [1]: https://github.com/mit-plv/fiat-crypto
 [2]: https://github.com/mmcloughlin/addchain